-The Film Festival in Cannes or the Casino in Monte Carlo are the things you just have to hear about over the years, and the whole coast is wrapped in such a cloud of glamour-like advertisement that you have to think that this is probably “the best place on Earth”, with “the best sea and the best beaches”, and “the best…” everything!
-Prices included accordingly, of course.
+The Film Festival in Cannes or the Casino in Monte Carlo are the things you just have to hear about over the years, and the whole coast is wrapped in such a cloud of glamour-like advertisement that you have to think that this is probably “the best place on Earth”, with “the best sea and the best beaches”, and “the best…” everything.
+Prices are included accordingly, of course.

-Well, think again!
+Well, think again.
 Or better yet – go there and see it for yourself and you will get the picture.

 Also, it’s quite expensive if you want to dine in popular restaurants or sleep in famous hotels.
 But, those are not the only options.